 For heuristic purposes, a simple structure viz. a plane stress panel with a circular hole at its contre is chosen.
 The panel which is assumed to be made of an orthotropic material with known principal material axes.
-Figure 2 shows the geometry, boundary and loading conditions.
-It is well known that severe stress concentrations take place around the cavilty.
+Fig. 2 shows the geometry, boundary and loading conditions.
+It is well known that severe stress concentrations take place around the cavity.
 A number of monitoring points at convenient locations have to be chosen.
 It is obvious that larger the number of monitoring points more accurate stress-strain relation can be extracted from the NNCM.
 Although, collecting data for a large number of monitoring points may lead to higher costs, it should be noted that modern instrumentation techniques with automatic data-loggers make such field measurements relatively easy to conduct.

-The authors, at this stage, did not wish to divert their attention to a field measurement programme to obtain It was therefore monitored displacement data. decided to carry out a conventional 3-D FE analysis of the panel configuration using assumed values of the nine independent orthotropic elastic constants as given in Table 1.
+The authors, at this stage, did not wish to divert their attention to a field measurement programme to obtain monitored displacement data.
+It was therefore decided to carry out a conventional 3-D FE analysis of the panel configuration using assumed values of the nine independent orthotropic elastic constants as given in Table 1.
 A three-dimensional analysis, instead of a two dimensional plane stress analysis, was intentionally carried out so as to prove that the methodology is generic and elastic parameters can be identified from displacement - load data of arbitrary shaped bodies.
-A quarter symmetric model was discretised with 578 nodes and 70 isoparametric 20 noded brick elements1.
-Displacements of 66 nodes on the surface of the model at 5 load levels, resulting from the FE analysis were assumed as physically measured data from the field test, although a much smaller number of monitoring points would be adequate as shown by Shin and Pande (2000).
-These are the only data needed for training the NNCM embedded in the self-learning FE code.
-It is noted that although the material is linear with proportional load-displacement relationship, the NNCM cannot recognise this unless incremental data are given.
+A quarter symmetric model was discretised with 578 nodes and 70 isoparametric 20 noded brick elements.
+It is noted that the accuracy of the FE model adopted is not an issue here.